 Our 11th graders scored 3% meeting standards on the CAASPP for Mathematics.
 This is a 1% growth from the previous year.
-Low-income and Hispanic student groups scored at 3%.
-African American students were at 2%, which is just below the All-student group.
+Another increase was seen from our low-income and Hispanic student groups scored at 3%.
+African American students also grew from last year to 2%, which is just below the All-student group.
 Our White student and Asian were above the All-student group at 4% and 20%, respectively.
-English learners at and all other student groups, did not have enough students to warrant a calculation.
-This is because students who enroll with us are typically 3-4 grade levels behind in their schooling.
+English learners and all other student groups, did not have enough students to warrant a calculation.
+Students who enroll with us are typically 3-4 grade levels behind in their schooling.